A risk factor is something that increases your likelihood of getting a disease or condition.

 Anyone who lives in an area where there are ticks has a risk of being bitten by a Lyme disease-infected tick.
 An increased risk is usually directly related to the amount of time a person spends outdoors in areas where there are a lot of ticks.

-Lyme disease is found most often in three geographic locations in the US.
-These are:
+Lyme disease is found most often in 3 geographic locations in the United States:

 Time of Year